docker/docs/docker-store/publisher_faq.md

 container.
 The License Key itself can be presented to the customer via Docker Store.
 We expect the Publisher to build short circuits into the container, so the container stops running once the License Key expires.
-Once a customer cancels, or if the customer subscription expires - the customer will not be able to download updates from the Store.
+Once a customer cancels, or if the customer subscription expires - the customer cannot download updates from the Store.

-If a user cancels their subscription, they will not be able to download updates from the Store.
+If a user cancels their subscription, they cannot download updates from the Store.
 The container may continue running.
 If you have a licensing scheme built into the container, the licensing scheme can be a forcing function and stop the container. (_We do not build anything into the container, it is up to the publisher_).